annieqxx/annieqxx.github.com/README.md

 # Github Profile -> annieqxx.com
 Github Portfolio;
 Please reference to annieqxx.com
-Please view it on a display that is 13-inch or beyond Mobile version is currently not avaliable, but coming soon!
+Please view it on a display that is 13-inch
+Mobile version is currently not avaliable, but coming soon!